Xon/XenForo2-SvgTemplate/README.md

 Allows SVG (Scalable Vector Graphics) images to be stored as templates.
 This creates a new svg.php file in the XF root directory.

-To include in a template (or css templates INSIDE a style property) use:
+To generate a link to an SVG template;
 ```
 {{ getSvgUrl('tempate.svg') }}
 ```